Uberspace/icingaweb2-module-netboximport/README.md

 * `cluster` is replaced by the actual cluster object as returned by the API, instead of just the id/name.
+* `interfaces` is added, so configured IP addresses can be reused in icinga
 * all `id` and `url` sub-keys are removed to de-clutter the list.

 ## Acknowledgements